-The ribbon menu replaces the conventional "classic view" menu layout found in previous releases.
-The ribbon layout functions by grouping similar tasks onto the same tab.
+The ribbon menu replaces the "classic view" menu layout found in previous releases.
+The ribbon layout groups similar tasks on the same tab.
 For example, tasks related to the estimate spreadsheet, such as those for modifying the spreadsheet layout, are found on the Home tab as shown in the following figure.

-Figure 3: The New Ribbon Layout
+The Ribbon Layout

 Tasks are further grouped within each tab according to functionality.
-Takeoff functions, for example, are found in the Takeoff group of the Home tab.
+Repricing functions, for example, are found in the Reprice Estimate group of the Takeoff tab.

-Double-click any tab on the ribbon (Home, Database, Interface, or View, for example) to collapse the ribbon and save space.
+Double-click any tab on the ribbon (Home, Takeoff, Reports, Data, or Advance, for example) to collapse the ribbon and save space.
 The collapsed ribbon appears as shown in the following figure.

-Figure 4: Collapsed View of the Ribbon
+Collapsed View of the Ribbon